 Sixty individual letters hang suspended forty meters above the ground in the vast atrium space at Senator House on the River Thames in London.

-This building sits directly over the ruins of Roman baths, historically used as a place to gather and connect.
-This was our source of inspiration.
-The sea of seemingly random letters represents the echoes of past conversations rising like steam from the surface of the hot pools.
+This building sits directly over the ruins of Roman baths, which were historically used as a place to gather and connect, and we used this as our source of inspiration.
+The sea of seemingly random letters represents echoes of past conversations, rising like steam from the surface of the hot pools.

 Sixty 1m x 1m letters